Academic literature on the topic 'Curve extrapolation'

 2

 U.S. Nuclear Regulatory Commission.
 Office of Nuclear Regulatory Research.
 Division of Engineering., University of Tennessee Knoxville, and Oak Ridge National Laboratory, eds.
 Extrapolation of the J-R curve for predicting reactor vessel integrity.
-Washington, DC: Division of Engineering, Office of Nuclear Regulatory Research, U.S. Nuclear Regulatory Commission, 1992.
+Division of Engineering, Office of Nuclear Regulatory Research, U.S. Nuclear Regulatory Commission, 1992.

 Find full text